computertechx/touch_type/README.md

 just copy and paste the file locally

 # reqiure python
-check python3 is install, on command line(CLI) type:
+To check if python3 is install, on command line(CLI) type:

 python3 --version